agentgoodbee/ESP8266_artnet_wlan_config_v0.1/README.md

 the softAP name can be changed at line 296.

 The websever is only available when the wifi is not connected!
-If you want to reconigure the wifi, turn off your router!
+If you want to reconfigure the wifi, turn off your router!
 After the configuration the server is turned off for a better performance.